-Step #2: Choose an eCommerce Plugin
+Choose an eCommerce Plugin for your WordPress website

 The eCommerce plugin you choose will set you up for selling on WordPress.
-It will serve as the foundational element of capturing orders, processing payments and initiating the delivery process
+It will serve as the foundational element of capturing orders, processing payments and initiating the delivery process.

 Some popular plugin choices include: